 We start by documenting patterns of selection into STW take-up and heterogeneity in the treatment effects of STW according to pre-crisis levels of productivity.
 We use the sample of firms for which we have matched balance-sheet data from CERVED, and focus on two measures of productivity: labor productivity and total factor productivity (TFP).
 Labor productivity is defined as firm value-added in calendar year t divided by the total number of hours worked in the firm in year t.
-We compute the TFP of firm i in industry j in year t as TFP{ijt} = VA{ijt} / ($L{ijt}^{\alpha_j} K{ijt}^{\beta_j}$) where VA is total value added in year t, L{ijt} is total wage bill, and K{ijt} is fixed capital net of depreciation.
+We compute the TFP of firm i in industry j in year t as $\text{TFP}{ijt} = VA{ijt} / (L{ijt}^{\alpha_j} K{ijt}^{\beta_j})$ where VA{ijt} is total value added in year t, L{ijt} is total wage bill, and K{ijt} is fixed capital net of depreciation.
 The parameters α_i and β_i correspond to the labor share and the capital share respectively.
 We compute the labor share at the 2-digit industry level.
 It is the mean ratio of labor expenditure to value added for all firms in industry j.
-We then set the capital share as one minus the labor share, assuming a constant returns to scale production function (i.e., $\beta_i = 1 - \alpha_i$).27 Our measure of TFP therefore captures the residual variation in value-added across firms within 2-digit industry codes, once controlling for employment and capital levels.
+We then set the capital share as one minus the labor share, assuming a constant returns to scale production function (i.e., $\beta_i = 1 - \alpha_i$).28 Our measure of TFP therefore captures the residual variation in value-added across firms within 2-digit industry codes, once controlling for employment and capital levels.
 We then rank firms in quartiles of the distribution of labor productivity and of TFP in 2008.

-27See Calligaris et al. [2016] for a similar implementation in the Italian context using CERVED data.
+28See Calligaris et al. [2016] for a similar implementation in the Italian context using CERVED data.

-To investigate how pre-recession productivity affects STW take-up, we run our first-stage regression (3) separately for firms in each quartile of the distribution, using as outcome T the probability of ever taking up STW during the 2009-2014 period.
-The results of the estimated coefficients $\hat{\kappa}1$, reported in Panel A of Figure 6, indicate that firms that had very low productivity prior to the recession are substantially more likely to take up STW conditional on eligibility.
-The fraction of firms using STW was four times larger in the bottom quartile of the pre-crisis TFP distribution than in the top quartile.28
+To investigate how pre-recession productivity affects STW take-up, we run our firststage regression (3) separately for firms in each quartile of the distribution, using as outcome the probability of ever taking up STW during the 2009-2014 period (T).
+The estimated coefficients $\hat{\kappa}1$ from model 3, reported in Panel A of Figure 6, indicate that firms that had very low productivity prior to the recession are substantially more likely to take up STW conditional on eligibility.
+The fraction of firms using STW was four times larger in the bottom quartile of the pre-crisis TFP distribution than in the top quartile.29

 Do lower productivity firms also benefit more from this larger take-up of STW?
 In Panels B and C of Figure 6, we report estimates of $\hat{\beta}{IV}$ from IV model (2), again estimated separately for each quartile of the pre-recession productivity distribution.
 Panel B focuses on hour effects and shows that low productivity firms tend to reduce hours significantly more when using STW.
 Panel C shows that this comes with limited total effects on employment.
-In contrast, firms that were experiencing high productivity levels pre-recession seem to exhibit a much larger positive effect of STW on employment.
+In contrast, firms that were experiencing high productivity levels before the recession seem to exhibit a much larger positive effect of STW on employment.
 As a result, the elasticity of employment to hour reductions increases sharply with pre-crisis productivity levels.
 For the bottom quartile of labor productivity, for instance, the elasticity is small and insignificant, but it is as large as 4.19 (1.78) for the top quartile.
 In Panel D, we also report the estimated effects of STW on firms' survival by productivity level.
-The results indicate that firms at the bottom of the pre-crisis productivity distribution do not exhibit any positive effect of receiving STW on their probability of surviving through the crisis.
+The results indicate that firms at the bottom of the precrisis productivity level.
+The results indicate that firms at the bottom of the precrisis productivity distribution do not exhibit any positive effect of receiving STW on their probability of surviving through the crisis.